Skip to content

 C++20 [[nodiscard]] Enhancements

-nodiscard Extensions in the Standard Library
+Extension of nodiscard in the Standard Library

-C++20 also expanded the application scope of [[nodiscard]] in the standard library.
+C++20 also expanded the scope of [[nodiscard]] in the standard library.
 The following standard library functions are marked with [[nodiscard]]:

-• std::vector::empty() (since C++20)
+• std::atomic::try_lock (since C++20)

-• std::string::empty() (since C++20)
+• std::vector::empty (since C++20)

-Verification: Tested in libstdc++ 15.2.1, the empty() method does indeed produce a nodiscard warning.
-However, the claim in some articles that the std::unique_ptr and std::shared_ptr types themselves are marked [[nodiscard]] is not accurate in the current implementation — at least std::make_unique() and its constructors do not produce warnings.
-Different standard library implementations (libstdc++, libc++, MSVC STL) may have varying levels of support for this.
+Verification: Tested in libstdc++ 15.2.1, the empty method indeed produces a nodiscard warning.
+However, the claim in the article that std::vector and std::string types themselves are marked [[nodiscard]] is not accurate in the current implementation—at least std::vector constructors do not produce warnings.
+Support for this varies across standard library implementations (libstdc++, libc++, MSVC STL).

 cpp